 Upper Elementary (ages 9 to 12):

 They are exposed to new materials and concepts in the cultural subjects (anthropology, astronomy, biology, chemistry, economics, geography, geology, government, history, philosophy, physics, political science, sociology, etc.).
-They also continue to develop skills in language, math, fine and performing arts, music and Spanish.
+They also continue to develop skills in language, math, fine and performing arts, music, and Mandarin Chinese.

 These concepts are not broken down into separate subjects, but are treated as a totally integrated curriculum.
-Children learn to manage their time, set goals, complete projects and, with the guidance of the teacher, are responsible for their own education and behavior.
-The student’s interest in being a member of a community is met through group lessons, projects and community service projects.
+Children learn to manage their time, set goals, complete projects and, with the guidance of the teacher, become responsible for their own education and behavior.
+The student’s interest in being a member of a community is met through group lessons, projects and community service.